How Can You Use Simple Green in Ultrasonic Cleaner Safely?

 Purple power is a type of cleaner degreaser that is effective on a wide range of surfaces.
 If diluted correctly (in a 1:10 ratio with water), you can even use it in an ultrasonic cleaner as a substitute for a simple green cleaner.

+Purple power is a concentrated formula that contains active ingredients like surfactants and solvents.
 These ingredients help to break down grease, grime, and oil on surfaces.
 Therefore, it can be used in auto, farm, marine, home, and industrial applications.
+Since it is also biodegradable, it’s pretty safe to use around children and pets.